 The practices of ecocriticism tend to give more importance to the people like Wordsworth, Walt Whitman, Thomas Hardy and other Romantic Poets (mostly British).
 There is a public domain understanding behind this because we all know these literary figures gave more importance to nature and its role in life than any other thing.
 Wordsworth, for instance, always subscribed to the notion that nature is the best teacher.
 His seminal work, Prelude, is full of the illustrious role of nature in human upbringing.
 Ecocritics work to trace those examples and present it to the common readers.

 As a reader or a student curious about the theory of Ecocriticism, you can also work out to bring out the most exemplary instances.
 For a simple instance, suppose the novels of Thomas Hardy, Under the Greenwood Tree, Far from the Madding Crowd and others as your subject.
 His novels are also called the Wessex Novels.
 His novels are set in the lap of nature and you will see it playing an important role.
 His characters grow with nature, mature with nature and eventually die with it.
-In simple terms, nature, as an active force in our life, is permanent and our life is ephemeral in a sense!
+In simple terms, nature, as an active force in our lives, is permanent and our life is ephemeral in a sense!
 Thus, giving more importance to nature and preserving it becomes our moral duty.
 Another great example of the permanence of nature is the poem Rainbow by William Wordsworth.
 I will let the task of inquiring into it and bringing out the element which suggests nature is permanent to you.
 Hope you will find it easily.

 Major figures in the field:

 Jonathan Bate (considered widely as the father of Ecocriticism in England)